Greece country profile - Overview

 In 2010-11, amid fears of an imminent default and of the debt contagion spreading to other countries, Greece's fellow eurozone countries agreed two bailouts totalling some 240bn euros.

-Six straight years of recession since 2008 reduced the economy by about a quarter of its previous size and drove unemployment to record levels.
+Six straight years of recession beginning in 2008 reduced the economy by about a quarter of its previous size and drove unemployment to record levels.

-The outlook for recovery improved in 2014, with investor sentiment up, and the government announcing an expected return to growth and some cuts in austerity taxes.
+The outlook for recovery improved in 2014 to the extent that the government felt confident enough to predict a return to growth and some cuts in austerity taxes.